jwilk-archive/python-djvulibre/doc/api/event-model.rst

       - The URI is used as a key for the cache of decoded pages.
       - The URI is used to document :class:`NewStreamMessage` messages.

-      Setting argument `cache` to a true vaule indicates that decoded pages should be cached when possible.
+      Setting argument `cache` to a true value indicates that decoded pages should be cached when possible.

       It is important to understand that the URI is not used to access the